 |Note: Average percentage yields (APY) can fluctuate as financial institutions adjust their rates to the market.
 It’s one of the primary reasons to shop around for the savings account that best helps you reach your financial goals.
 Always check the current APY before opening an account.|

-The HSBC Direct Savings Account 0.15% APY is 18 times better than the national average.
+The HSBC Direct Savings Account 0.15% APY is slightly higher than the national average.

 With the HSBC Direct Savings Account, there are no hidden fees; the monthly maintenance fee is $0.
 Many other banks charge customers monthly maintenance fees or they’ll sneak in fees if customers don’t have a monthly minimum in their accounts.